ps4dr/ps4dr/README.rst

 Pipeline
 --------

-TODO
+The R scripts necessary to run the MSDRP pipeline are located `in the R directory <https://github.com/asifemon/msdrp/tree/master/R>`_.

 Case Scenario
 -------------

-The case scenario uses different datasets that are described `in the preprocessing folder <https://github.com/asifemon/msdrp/tree/master/R/preprocessing>`_
+The case scenario uses different datasets that are described `in the preprocessing folder <https://github.com/asifemon/msdrp/tree/master/R/preprocessing>`_.